-Most sites make their logo-header visible at all times, so it makes sense to link it to the “Home” page so visitors can have a convenient way of getting to that page from any location.
+Sites often make their logo-header visible at all times, so it makes sense to link it to the “Home” page so visitors can have a convenient way of getting to that page from any location.
+Our own header-logo also links to “Home.”
 However, to maximize the viewing area for those who have small screens, we let our logo move off the top of the screen when a person scrolls down the page.
 That means it can at times be inconvenient to click on it as a way of navigating to the “Home” page.
-It makes sense, therefore, to place the “Home” link where it will always be visible.
+It makes sense, therefore, to place an additional “Home” link where it will always be visible.
 Accordingly, we have provided a small link labeled “Home” on the left edge of the screen, where it does not intrude on the viewing area, and it is always visible, regardless of where a person is on the site.
 That location is just as convenient as the logo-header would be if it always remained in view, so it works well for everybody, whether they have a small screen or large screen.